w3f/polkadot-wiki/docs/general/web3-and-polkadot.md

 together with the hash of the previous block `N`.
 This creates the situation where if you modify the content of block `N` you will change the hash of block `N + 1`, `N + 2`, etc. essentially breaking the chain.
-Although it can be possible to add an invalid block (a block with invalid transactions) or censor certain transactions, if the blockchain network is nor sufficiently decentralized.
+Although it can be possible to add an invalid block (a block with invalid transactions) or censor certain transactions, if the blockchain network is not sufficiently decentralized.
 In decentralized proof-of-stake blockchains like
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} such attacks are financially expensive, and attempting to do it can get you